Limit theorems for inhomogeneous $\phi$-mixing Markov chains: Introduction

 One notable inhomogeneous example is Markov chains in random dynamical environments, which is a particular case of a random dynamical system.
 Random transformations emerge in a natural way as a model for the description of a physical system whose evolution mechanism depends on time in a stationary way.
 This leads to the study of actions of compositions of different maps or Markov operators chosen at random from a typical sequence of transformations.
 To fix the notation, we have an underlying probability space $(\Om,\cF,\bbP)$ and a probability preserving map $\te:\Om\to\Om$ so that the $n$-th Markov operator is given by

 A dynamical version of this setup was discussed already in Ulam and Von-Neumann \cite{UN} and in Kakutani \cite{Ka} in connection with random ergodic theorems.
-Since then the ergodic theory of random dynamical systems has attracted a lot of attention, see, for instance \cite{Arnold98, Cong97, Crauel2002, Kifer86, KiferLiu, LiuQian95}.
+Since then, the ergodic theory of random dynamical systems has attracted a lot of attention.
+See, for instance \cite{Arnold98, Cong97, Crauel2002, Kifer86, KiferLiu, LiuQian95}.
 We refer to the introduction of \cite[Chapter 5]{KiferLiu} for a historical discussion and applications to, for instance, statistical physics, economics, and meteorology.

-The central limit theorem and related results for Markov chains in random dynamical environment were studied in \cite{Cogburn,HK, Kifer 1996, Kifer 1998} and references therein.
+The central limit theorem and related results for Markov chains in random dynamical environments were studied in \cite{Cogburn,HK, kifer1996perron, kifer1998limit} and references therein.
 Similar results were obtained for wide classes of random hyperbolic systems.
 The research on random hyperbolic maps has exploded in recent years, and so we make no attempt in providing even a partial list.
-In this paper we will use the aforementioned general sequential approach to prove limit theorems for Markov chains in random mixing dynamical environment that satisfy a \textbf{non-uniform} version of the Doeblin minorization condition (see \ref{DoebRand}).
-This is done by imposing some quantitative mixing conditions on the random noise $(\Om,\cF,\bbP,\te)$.
-Compared with \cite{Cogburn, Kifer 1996, Kifer 1998} we are able to provide explicit conditions for the CLT, CLT rates, and large deviations in the non-uniform case.
-The main novelty in this paper is that we obtain effective polynomial or stretched exponential random ``geometric" ergodicity.
-Once this is achieved, the rest of the proof follows from the abstract results of \cite{YH1} (with minor notational modifications which are left for the reader).
-The effective mixing rates also has applications to related problems like (average) mixing times and corresponding results for the skew product process, as will be commented at the end of the paper.
+In this paper, we will use the aforementioned general sequential approach to prove limit theorems for Markov chains in random mixing dynamical environments that satisfy a certain type of non-uniformly $\phi$-mixing condition.
+We then study Markov chains in random environments satisfying either a non-uniform version of the lower Doeblin condition or a non-uniform random Dobrushin-type contraction.
+Here, the non-uniformity means that the time it takes to get the lower bound/contraction and the size of the lower bound/contraction are both random.
+In applications, this is done by imposing some quantitative mixing conditions on the random noise $(\Om,\cF,\bbP,\te)$.